shah-br/ML-Enhanced-Portfolio-Optimization/README.md

 ### 1. Mean-Variance Optimization (MVO)

-Invented by Harry Markowitz (Nobel Prize, 1952), MVO finds the portfolio weights that maximize return for a given level of risk.
-The system uses the **SLSQP** (Sequential Least Squares Programming) optimizer to maximize the **Sharpe Ratio** while enforcing constraints:
+Based on Harry Markowitz's Modern Portfolio Theory (Nobel Prize, 1952), MVO finds portfolio weights that maximize return for a given risk level.
+The system uses the **SLSQP** optimizer to maximize the **Sharpe Ratio** subject to:

 - Each stock weight: between **1%** and **25%**
 - All weights sum to **100%**
 - Total portfolio volatility ≤ **22.5%**

-The optimizer computes the **covariance matrix** (how all 30 stocks move relative to each other) and iteratively adjusts weights until it finds the mathematically optimal allocation.
+The **Efficient Frontier** is computed across 50 risk-return points.
+The optimal portfolio on the frontier achieved a **Sharpe Ratio of 1.35** with **32.6% annualized return** at **21.1% volatility**.

 ### 2. Machine Learning Predictions

-The ML pipeline runs for each of the 30 stocks individually:
+The ML pipeline processes each of the 30 stocks individually:

-**Feature Engineering** — 20+ technical indicators are computed from raw price data:
+**Feature Engineering** — 20+ technical indicators computed from raw price data:

 - Moving Averages (5, 10, 20, 50-day)
 - RSI (Relative Strength Index)